Thursday’s Lowcountry high school scoreboard

 Softball

-TKA scored three runs in the sixth and sixth in the seventh inning to defeat the Dolphins.
+The Seahawks broke a 7-7 tie with four runs in the sixth and three in the seventh to defeat the Warriors.

-KJ Ammons had three hits and three RBI to lead TKA and Balyne King had two RBI.
+Cassandra Ruhl was 3-for-4 with a homer, double and four RBI.
+Avery Wagner was 3-for-4 with two RBI.

+Delcie Swift pitched a complete game and also drove in two runs.

 Comments